 - Run the Mojave operating system or later.

-- The Auto graphics switching option should be disabled in the Mac system settings and Parallels.
+- Disable the Auto graphics switching option in the Mac system settings and Parallels.

-- GPU memory assignment should be set to Auto.
+- Set the GPU memory assignment to Auto.

-- A conservative number of virtual CPUs should be assigned to the machine.
+- Assign at least 2 virtual CPUs to the machine.